queue-miscreant/nvim-image-test/README.md

     - boxes of "+" characters where the images would be displayed
     - sixel binary content, which appears as random ASCII characters

+### Layered Terminals

+Sometimes, a process may spawn a pseudoterminal.
+For example, the Python package [pexpect](https://github.com/pexpect/pexpect) allows you to control a child terminal from Python, while also forwarding resizes from the parent to the child.

+However, _this package specifically_ does not forward the pixel dimensions of the terminal, and instead report as 0.

+To get around this, the plugin can attempt to query the terminals of the parent processes in addition to the one on standard output.
+It does this by running `pstree` and `ps`.

+This behavior can be disabled by setting `g:image_extmarks_parent_tty_magic` to 0.

 Commands